connect2brain/mtms/README.md

 ls sites
 ```

-The installation script will install the mTMS software and its dependencies, including the ROS 2 workspace.
-Once finished, reboot the computer.
+The installation script will install the mTMS software and its dependencies, and prompt
+to reboot the computer at the end.

 ### Desktop app setup
 The installer builds and installs the Electron-based desktop app automatically.